pokekrishna/dotfiles/qemu-aarch64/README.md

 - [ ] move back redirecting monitor to stdio, instead of serial
 - [ ] optimize nfs performance using cache
 - [ ] Configure LockD with NFSD, if not already configured.
 Reason: `rspec` `resultset.json.lock` lock error
+- [ ] test on reboot: kext loads up.
+- [ ] deny installation of kernel extensions by user using Mac OS _Recovery Mode_
+- [ ] Vendor the TunnelBlick repo in this repo

 ### Mounting host shared directory
 Inside Guest OS: